bikeshaving/crank/website/documents/guides/07-lifecycles.md

 ## Working with the DOM

-Logic which needs to happen after rendering, such as doing direct DOM manipulations or taking measurements, can be done directly after a `yield` in async generator components whic use `for await...of` loops, because the component is continuously resumed until the bottom of the `for await` loop.
+Logic which needs to happen after rendering, such as doing direct DOM manipulations or taking measurements, can be done directly after a `yield` in async generator components which use `for await...of` loops, because the component is continuously resumed until the bottom of the `for await` loop.
 Conveniently, the `yield` expression will evaluate to the rendered result of the component.

 ```jsx
 async function *Component(this, props) {